nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: No dog is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Test case: `delete dog 1`<br>
-      Expected: No owner is deleted as ID 1 is not a dog.
+      Expected: No dog is deleted as ID 1 is not a dog.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete dog`, `delete dog x`, `delete dog -x` (where x is larger than list size or negative)<br>
       Expected: Similar to previous.

 1. Deleting a program while all programs are being shown

-    1. Prerequisites: List all programs using the `list program` command.
-Multiple programs in the list.
+    1. Prerequisites: Refer to above.
+List programs using `list program`.

-    1. Test case: `delete program 3`<br>
+    1. Test case: `delete program 5`<br>
        Expected: Program with ID 3 is deleted from the list.
 The dogs that were enrolled in the program will no longer be enrolled in that program.

     1. Test case: `delete program 0`<br>
        Expected: No program is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Test case: `delete program 1`<br>
-       Expected: No owner is deleted as ID 1 is not a dog.
+       Expected: No program is deleted as ID 1 is not a program.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete program`, `delete program x`, `delete program -x` (where x is larger than list size or negative)<br>
        Expected: Similar to previous.